Accessibility links

 Before you begin Getting started

-A mission statement Allowable expenses An introduction to the tax system for the self employed Building a brand Choosing a year end Choosing your accounting date Incorporation Insuring your business Limited liability partnerships Names, trademarks, patents and other registrations Premises and location Raising finance Should you buy a franchise?
+A mission statement Allowable Expenses An introduction to the tax system for the self employed Building a brand Choosing a year end Incorporation Insuring your business Limited liability partnerships Names, trademarks, patents and other registrations Premises and location Raising finance Should you buy a franchise?
 Which business structure?
 Working from home Writing a business plan Your business vision

 Growing the business